 In case you missed it, the annual Facebook F8 Developer Conference took place last week, During this eventful presentation, we learned of the tech giant’s ambition to become a more privacy-oriented platform.
-They announced new features which aim to achieve this objective, one of which is introducing its own cryptocurrency.
+The social media giant announced new features that aim to achieve this objective, one of which is introducing its own cryptocurrency.

 Mark Zuckerberg, the CEO of Facebook

 Following Zuckerberg’s statement, other executives at the social media giant also demonstrated how the organisation focuses on better marketplace tools.
 They highlighted improvements in the checkout process for Instagram’s digital mall.

 There will also be new exciting developments for WhatsApp ahead.
 Business owners will be able to sell goods and services on the messaging platform, through WhatsApp Pay.
 As of now, this feature is tested on the Indian market.
 80% of small businesses in India there already use WhatsApp for this purpose.
 The service will expand internationally, however, Facebook did not disclose where exactly.

 So far, it looks like Facebook joined a race to become the next preferred payment method along with Apple’s new credit card.
 Contrary to common beliefs, the platform is not based on blockchain yet.
 However, to date, it is focused on peer-to-peer transactions.
 Payments processing third parties are a possibility late on.

 It’s not unforeseeable that Facebook’s digital money would be integrated into Facebook Ads as well.
 Supposedly, it is a topic of debate, at Facebook.
 This would work in two ways.
 First, merchants pay for ads with the digital coin.
 Second, end-users get rewarded in these coins when viewing and interacting with the ads.
 This idea is similar to the ‘Brave browser’, that rewards users with tokens for clicking on ads.
 The principle itself seems quite promising, as ads profit end-users as well as the companies behind.